 Starting counselling and resilience work – You will have the opportunity to discuss why you feel you need counselling and what I can offer you as a practitioner in a free 30 minute telephone or zoom consultation.
 If we decide that I am not right for you I will signpost you to other colleagues.
 If you decided to continue we can book six sessions and then review how you feel.
 It is up to you to decide if that is enough or if you want to continue.

 Individuals: I work on a sliding scale £60-£75 per session

 Membership of professional bodies

-I am a registered member of the BACP no 225379 (British Association of Counselling and Therapy), the BAATN (Black and Asian Therapists Network) and the IRCT (Institute for Recovery from Childhood Trauma).
+I am a registered member of the BACP no 225379 (British Association of Counselling and Therapy) IRCT (Institute for Recovery from Childhood Trauma) and the BAATN (Black and Asian Therapists Network).

 BSc in Sociology and Psychology

-Certificate in Individual and Couple counselling from Relate.
+Certificate in Psychodynamic Individual and Couple Counselling from Relate.